 Harbottle & Lewis' media and entertainment work

-Theatre work has been the firm's bread-and-butter since the firm's beginnings in the 1950s – when its two founders, Laurence Harbottle and Brian Lewis, used their connections in the industry to acquire their first clients.
-As of late 2015 the firm was lead advisor on 12 running West End productions including The Book of Mormon, The Curious Incident of the Dog in the Night-Time, Charlie and the Chocolate Factory and Wicked.
-Lawyers advise on many West End and Broadway transfers, including Motown which opened in the West End in February 2016 and The Audience and Wolf Hall which transferred to Broadway in 2015.
+Theatre work has been the firm's bread-and-butter since its beginnings in the 1950s, when its two founders – Laurence Harbottle and Brian Lewis – used their connections in the industry to acquire their first clients.
+As of late 2016 the firm was lead advisor on nine running West End productions including The Book of Mormon, The Curious Incident of the Dog in the Night-Time, Charlie and the Chocolate Factory, Wicked and Motown.
+Lawyers also advise on many West End and Broadway transfers, including An American in Paris (which opened in the West End in February 2017), The Audience and Wolf Hall.
 Theatre clients include the National, the Old Vic and the Donmar Warehouse.

-The firm is also a leading light in the world of film production, acting as counsel on both Hollywood productions and British firms.
-For example, it recently worked out the financial agreements for and acted as production counsel on MRV Film's Eddie the Eagle.
-And one trainee recently worked closely with a partner and an associate on two film-funding schemes, both a UK one run in conjunction with the BFI and an international project which will begin with a UK-Indian co-production involving India's Cinestaan and up-and-coming UK producer Kurban Kassam.
+The firm is also a leading light in the world of film production, acting as counsel on both Hollywood productions and British films.
+For example, it recently worked out the financial agreements for and acted as production counsel on the The Mummy (the recent Tom Cruise re-hash, not the 1999 version with Brendan Fraser and Rachel Weisz).
+One trainee recently worked closely with a partner and an associate on two film-funding schemes, both a UK one run in conjunction with the BFI and an international project which will begin with a UK-Indian co-production involving India's Cinestaan and up-and-coming UK producer Kurban Kassam.

 What about sport?
 In this arena, the firm takes on contentious and transactional matters, and services individual sports people too.
 Harbottle's netted some sterling sporting customers in recent years, including Kevin Pietersen, the England cricket team and controversial heavyweight boxer Tyson Fury.
-Sponsorship is a major area of practice – lawyers recently advised car manufacturer Nissan on an eight-year deal with the International Cricket Council to become sponsor of all Cricket World Cups until 2023; the firm had previously helped the car maker do a similar deal for the UEFA Champions League.
+Sponsorship is a major area of practice: lawyers recently advised Virgin Media on its sponsorship agreement with Southampton FC; they also facilitated car manufacturer Nissan's eight-year deal with the International Cricket Council to become sponsor of all Cricket World Cups until 2023 (the firm had previously helped the car maker do a similar deal for the UEFA Champions League).
 Lawyers also advised on the staging of the second Invictus Games in Orlando in May 2016 and helped cricketer Andrew Strauss sort out his appointment as the new director of English cricket by the England and Wales Cricket Board.